 TAKING IT HOME

-1. Looking back at this week’s teaching and study, what one thing is most important for you to remember and why?
+1. Looking back at this week’s teaching and study, is there one thing you’d especially like to remember this week?